goateeya/goateeya/README.md

 Pair programming culture and continuous development of new features

-- InterQual Connect:
+### InterQual Connect

-  - A system that records medical diagnoses for patients in the United States and provides health insurance application services, integrating content and services (CaaS) between healthcare providers and insurance companies.
+* **Core Healthcare Integration Platform**: Developed and optimized a critical system for recording patient medical diagnoses in the United States and providing health insurance application services, facilitating Content and Services (CaaS) integration between healthcare providers and insurance companies.
-  - Implementation and optimization of features such as authorization verification, content version control management, and administrator mode.
+* **Feature Enhancement & Maintenance**: Responsible for implementing and optimizing features like authorization verification, content version control management, and administrator mode; also performed security maintenance, version migration upgrades, and implemented accessibility features and UI adjustments.
-  - Security maintenance and version migration upgrades.
-  - Implementation of accessibility features and UI adjustments.
-  - Comprehensive testing framework: Frontend with Playwright, Backend with Mockito.
+* **Comprehensive Testing Strategy**: Ensured system quality and stability through comprehensive testing, utilizing Playwright for frontend and Mockito for backend.

 ### 遠傳電信 Fareastone Telecom 2015/9 – 2022/12